zalari/angular-bootstrap-sortbutton/README.md

 ### Notes

  - has not been extensively tested with older bootstrap releases; but as along as the glyphicons are present, it should work.
 The same applies to older Angular releases; it should work with Angular 1.0.x as well - keep your fingers crossed.

+ - as the directive is using the bootstrap-glyphicons (and classes), some recent 3+ version of bootstraps needs to be loaded for the styling; apart from that no additional JS is needed (i.e. no bootstrap JS).

 ### TODO